wardi/jsonsquared/README.md

 ]
 ```

-Empty lists are represented as a single delimiter with
+Empty lists are represented as a single delimiter with nothing in front.
-nothing in front, e.g.:

 name | pets[,]
 --- | ---
 May | ,

-converts to:

 ```json
 [